khaoula-eng/Data-Analyst-Portfolio/04-IBM-HR-Analytics/README.md

 ## Description

 This repository contains a Power BI dashboard of IBM Employee Attrition to answer questions about the data.
-The insights of the dashboard can be found in the results file.
 This repository can be used as a starting point for anyone who wants to learn how to use Power BI to analyze data.

 ## Screenshot